Promoted to Division Three 1999. Relegated to The National League 2015.

 After two very creditable finishes, the Robins reached the play-off final in 2002 where they beat Rushden & Diamonds for a place in Nationwide Division Two.
 Life at this higher level proved too challenging, however, and the club were relegated at the end of their first season.
 Indeed, the team has ever since bounced between the two lower divisions.

-For the 2010-11 season a brand new crest was introduced, a smart modernistic design based upon a robin, the team's traditional nickname and the following season, to mark their 125th anniversary, an all-ruby strip was used.
+For the 2010-11 season a brand new crest was introduced, a smart modernistic design that revived the robin motif, the team's traditional nickname.
+The following season, to mark their 125th anniversary, an all-ruby strip was used.
 The colour proved popular with supporters and was retained when striped shirts returned in 2012-13.

 - (a) Cheltenham Town Official Website